Mazuh/Steganography/src/decoded_secrets/readme.md

-Here will be secrets retrieved by this Steganography program.
+Here will be secrets retrieved by my test scripts.